 8. You have had recent dental work

-It’s very common to have sensitivity after having dental procedures performed.
+It’s ubiquitous to have sensitivity after having dental procedures performed.
 This sensitivity should go away with a few days.
-If the problem continues, contact your dentist for a follow up visit to be sure there are no complications or infections.
+If the problem continues, contact your dentist for a follow-up visit to be sure there are no complications or infections.

 9. Your tooth is cracked

 A cracked tooth can cause a lot of tooth sensitivity, especially if the nerve has been affected.
-A visit to your dentist is necessary to determine the correct course of treatment to resolve the sensitivity, where it includes a crown or an extraction and tooth replacement.
+A visit to a good cosmetic dentist is necessary to determine the correct course of treatment to resolve the sensitivity, where it includes a crown or an extraction and tooth replacement.

 10. There is decay around a filling

 Fillings can weaken over time and fracture.
 If the edges are not sealed, decay and bacteria can get under the filling, which can also impact the nerve of the tooth.
-Regular dental visits by an experienced dentist is important to catch these situations early on so the filling can be replaced.
-In certain situations, a crown may be necessary to keep the tooth healthy and protected from further decay.
+Regular dental visits by an experienced dentist are essential to catch these situations early on so the filling can be replaced.
+In certain circumstances, a crown may be necessary to keep the tooth healthy and protected from further decay.

 For more information or to schedule an appointment, please contact us.